≡ Menu

 Does the Shar-Pei dog breed make a good family dog?

-His temperament is cool, smooth and watchful, so nothing will go on in your neighborhood without you knowing about it.
+His temperament is calm, smooth, and watchful, so nothing will happen in your neighborhood without you knowing.

 Shar-Peis…

-Also, aren’t going to be the easiest dog in the world to train.
-Because the see themselves as the “guardian” of the household, they tend to be pretty headstrong and independent.
+Also, they aren’t the easiest dog in the world to train.
+Because they see themselves as the “guardian” of the household, they tend to be pretty headstrong and independent.
 Two traits that can make obedience training particularly difficult.

-Shar-Peis’ can be good with other dogs if socialized well and early, but that’s going to be up to you, so it’s difficult to tell how well “your” Shar-Pei will be.
-That said, your Shar-Pei is not a dog you should walk off the leash as he may be aggressive.
+Additionally, Shar-Peis’ can be good with other dogs if socialized well and early, but that will be up to you, so it’s difficult to tell how well “your” Shar-Pei will be.
+That said, your Shar-Pei is not a dog.
+You should walk off the leash as he may be aggressive.

 It isn’t his fault…

-For those that want a strong and protective dog the Chinese Shar Pei is an excellent choice.
-For folks like these, we would encourage you to also look for more information about Shar-Peis in your area by contacting the American Kennel Club or visiting a Shar-Pei Club in your area.
+Chinese Shar Pei is an excellent choice for those who want a solid and protective dog.
+For folks like these, we encourage you to also look for more information about Shar-Peis by contacting the American Kennel Club or visiting a Shar-Pei Club in your area.

 Is the Chinese Shar-Pei a healthy breed?

-As a breed that has existed since ancient times, the Chinese Shar has a few health conditions that you should be aware of before you buy.
+As a breed that has existed since ancient times, the Chinese Shar has a few health conditions you should be aware of before buying.

-• They are susceptible to dermatitis and particularly in between the folds of their skin.
+• They are susceptible to dermatitis, particularly in between their skin folds.

-• Elbow and hip dysplasia are reasonably common in this breed,
+• Elbow and hip dysplasia are reasonably joint in this breed,

 • Cataracts and entropion – degenerative eye conditions that can lead to blindness.